The Program Czech for Foreigners

-We pay attention especially to practising language in its written and oral forms, focusing on text creation, seminar papers, understanding written and spoken texts, and conversation skills.
+We pay attention especially to practicing the language in both written and oral forms, focusing on text creation, seminar papers, understanding written and spoken texts, and conversation skills.
 A considerable portion of the study focuses on the perfection of the Czech grammar rules and on providing enough information about the stratification of the Czech national language.
 The language courses are complemented by the disciplines focused on Czech history, culture, and literature.
-The study programme include trips, student conferences, project teaching, and other activities.
+The study program includes excursions, student conferences, project teaching, and other activities.

-The students who acquire a degree in this programme may continue in the Czech for Foreigners Master’s programme, at the end of which they will get a Mgr. degree (Master).
+The students who acquire a bachelor’s degree (Bc.) in this program may continue in the Czech for Foreigners Master’s program and get an Mgr. degree (Master).
 After the Master’s program, it is possible to continue in the doctor’s study program and get a Ph.D. degree.

-At the end of the study, there is a state final exam, which is connected to the defence of a bachelor’s thesis; Czech is the language of both the exam and the thesis.
+At the end of the study, there is a state final exam and a defense of a bachelor’s thesis.
+Czech is the language of both the exam and the thesis.
 The students who pass the exams will get a Bc. degree (Bachelor).

 A Graduate’s Profile